sedostheatre/sedos.co.uk/input/shows/2020-lets-talk-about-scripts.md

 ---
-title: Let's Talk About Scripts
+title: Sedos Reads
-year: "2020"
+year: "2021"
 authors: A series of online play readings
 authors2: Show announced in the Sedos newsletter and on the website
 authors3: Apply to read via an online form